the-useless-one/allyourbase/content/posts/sans-christmas-challenge-2019.rst

 Introduction
 ~~~~~~~~~~~~

+This write-up received a `super honorable mention <https://holidayhackchallenge.com/2019/winners_answers.html>`__
+from the SANS team.
+I was also a runner up for the Best Overall Answer.
+Thank
+you so much for this, I'm incredibly humbled!

 Santa is organizing a new KringleCon, with new speakers and all that!
 It's
 taking place at Elf University.